 - 12. The Company reserves the right to withhold applicable taxes from any amounts paid pursuant to this Agreement to the extent required by law and to impute income to the Executive with respect to any benefits provided hereunder or provided prior to the Termination Date in a manner consistent with past practice.
 The Executive, or his estate, shall be responsible for any and all tax liability imposed on amounts paid or benefits provided hereunder.
 The Executive agrees that he will promptly remit to the Company any amounts owed to the Company as a result of the final reconciliation of applicable expense accounts, an accounting of which has been provided to the Executive. - 13.
 The intent of the parties is that payments and benefits under this Agreement be exempt from or comply with Section 409A of the Code ("Section 409A") and, accordingly, to the maximum extent permitted, this Agreement shall be interpreted to be exempt from or in compliance with Section 409A.
 For purposes of this Agreement, references to a "termination," "termination of employment" or like terms shall mean "separation from service," and the parties agree that, notwithstanding anything contained herein to the contrary, with regard to any payment or the provision of any benefit deemed to constitute "nonqualified deferred compensation" subject to Section 409A under this Agreement or any other plan, agreement or arrangement of the Company, the Executive's "separation from service" for purposes of Section 409A occurred on the date of his cessation of service as Chairman and Chief Executive Officer of the Company.
 For purposes of Section 409A, the Executive's right to receive any installment payments pursuant to this Agreement shall be treated as a right to receive a series of separate and distinct payments.
-To the extent any reimbursement or in-kind payment provided pursuant to this Agreement is deemed "nonqualified deferred compensation" subject to Section 409A then (i) all such expenses or other reimbursements as provided herein shall be payable in accordance with the Company's policies in effect from time to time, but in any event shall be made on or prior to the last day of the taxable year following the taxable year in which such expenses were incurred by you, (ii) no such reimbursement or expenses eligible for reimbursement or in-kind benefits shall not be subject to liquidation or exchanged for another benefit. - 14.
+To the extent any reimbursement or in-kind payment provided pursuant to this Agreement is deemed "nonqualified deferred compensation" subject to Section 409A then (i) all such expenses or other reimbursements as provided herein shall be payable in accordance with the Company's policies in effect from time to time, but in any event shall be made on or prior to the last day of the taxable year following the taxable year in which such expenses eligible for reimbursement in any taxable year shall in any way affect the expenses eligible for reimbursement in any other taxable year, and (iii) the right to such reimbursement or in-kind benefits shall not be subject to liquidation or exchanged for another benefit. - 14.
 The Executive states that he has read this Agreement, including Section 3 containing the Employee Release of Claims, fully understands its content and effect, and without duress or coercion, knowingly and voluntarily assents to its terms. - 15.
 This Agreement may be executed by either of the parties hereto in counterparts, each of which shall be deemed to be an original, but all such counterparts shall together constitute one and the same instrument. - 16.
 The headings of sections herein are included solely for convenience of reference and shall not control the meaning or interpretation of any of the provisions of this Agreement.